title33/Blade-Bell-op/README.md

                 Parry()
             end

-            -- Set the size of the Ball to be proportional to its speed BallSpeed = Velocity
+            -- Set the size of the Ball to match its velocity Ball.Size = Vector3.new(Velocity, Velocity, Velocity)
-            Ball.Size = Vector3.new(BallSpeed, BallSpeed, BallSpeed)
         end

         if (tick() - OldTick >= 1/60) then -- Don't want it to update too quickly because my velocity implementation is aids.
 Yes, I tried Ball.Velocity.
 No, it didn't work.